 The jury commission consists of (a) the Clerk of Court or a deputy clerk designated by him/her in writing to perform all actions affecting the jury commission and (b) 4 other members having the requisite qualifications and appointed by order of the district court to serve at the court’s pleasure.

-Meetings of the jury commission may be held only when a quorum of at least 3 members are present.
+Meetings of the jury commission may be held only when a quorum of at least 3 members is present.
 The meetings are scheduled during the morning hours on Monday, Tuesday, and Wednesday of each week and ending upon completion of each day’s work.
 No meetings are conducted on legal holidays.

 Jury commission meetings take place in the Jury Assembly Room in the Jefferson Parish General Government Building 200 Derbigny St. Gretna LA, where jurors report for jury duty.
 The meetings are open to the public, and any prospective juror or member of the public may have access to any meeting upon notice/request directed to staff in the Jury Assembly Room.

 Computer software randomly selects prospective jurors eligible for service and assigns each a stand-by number.
 The prospective juror then uses the stand-by number to confirm need for attendance.
-This information is available by automated phone message (504) 364-3838 and on the clerk of court’s Internet web site after 4:30 P.M.
-(Juror Verification Page) the workday prior to the jury service date.
+This information is available by automated phone message (504) 364-3838 and on the clerk of court’s Internet web site after 4:30 p.m.
+(Juror Verification Page) on the workday prior to the jury service date.
 The list of prospective jurors is scrambled prior to assignment of the stand-by number to prevent the lower portions of the alphabet from being excluded systematically.

 If you have been called for jury service and have questions, visit the frequently-asked questions (FAQ) section of this website.
 If you remain uncertain, please feel free to contact us at 364-2919 or 364-2968.
 You may also download a copy of our JUROR HANDBOOK.